 “Sailability offers the community of Antigua and Barbuda who are differently abled the opportunity for social activity and to be part of an inclusive society through sailing”

-To offer the people of Antigua and Barbuda regardless of their age, mental or physical disability, to enter a world filed with new sensory and physical experiences.
-A most relaxing and enjoyable experience that also offers social interaction and a day out.
-It gives disabled people the opportunity to achieve the unimaginable.Moreover Sailabilty is free.
+To offer the people of Antigua and Barbuda regardless of their age, mental or physical disability an opportunity to enter a world filled with new sensory and physical experiences and inclusivity through sailing.
+A most relaxing and enjoyable experience that offers social interaction and a much needed day out.
+An opportunity to achieve the unimaginable.
+All given freely.

-Director of Sailability Antigua
+Bob Bailey Director of Sailability Antigua